 With help from MTV, which launched on August 1, 1981, this opened a mini-British invasion of the USA.
 There were a lot of video shows in Europe, so when MTV went on the air, they were forced to play videos by many UK bands because that was most of their library.

-"Don't You Want Me" was the first US single released by The Human League; it was issued in January, 1982, entered the Top-40 in April, and thanks to the MTV exposure, it hit #1 on July 3, 1982, where it stayed for three weeks.
-The song's rise mirrored that of MTV - gradually gaining attention and making a huge cultural impact by the summer of 1982.
+"Don't You Want Me" was the first US single released by The Human League; it was issued in January 1982, entered the Top 40 in April, and thanks to the MTV exposure, hit #1 on July 3, 1982, where it stayed for three weeks.
+The song's rise mirrored that of MTV, gradually gaining attention and making a huge cultural impact by the summer of 1982.

-In the UK, this was the biggest seller of 1981, moving 1,430,000 copies.
-It was the first #1 in the UK for Richard Branson's Virgin label.
-The song was released in the UK in November, 1981 and hit #1 on December 12, where it stayed for 5 weeks.
-The group had three previous UK hits that year: "The Sound Of The Crowd" (#12), "Love Action (I Believe In Love)" (#3), and "Open Your Heart" (#6).
+In the UK, this was a monster hit, and the first #1 for Richard Branson's Virgin label.
+The song was released in the UK in November 1981 and hit #1 on December 12, where it stayed for five weeks; the group had three previous UK hits that year: "The Sound Of The Crowd" (#12), "Love Action (I Believe In Love)" (#3), and "Open Your Heart" (#6).